 - The adult state of powerful concentration has been termed “flow”.

-- The great athletes (Michael Jordan), musicians (Mozart), scientists (Einstein), inventors (Steve Jobs) all had extraordinary power of 'flow'.
+- The great athletes (Michael Jordan), musicians (Mozart), scientists (Einstein), inventors (Steve Jobs) all had this extraordinary power of 'flow'.

 - Flow amounts to absolute absorption in an activity.
 Action flows effortlessly from thought and one feels strong and alert... not self-conscious at all.